 We are happy to share our knowledge and together we can rapidly optimize your process, prove its readiness for industrial scale production and help increase your speed to market.

 The technology decision will be driven by the cell culture characteristics and the process scale however for most processes that are relevant to continuous processing, single-use depth filtration is a viable solution.
 This may be optimized for each process where the optimal grades will differ between low cell density, high viability cultures and higher cell densities or lower viability.
-Solutions that offer robust performance across a wide range of culture conditions make the best platform choice and can support both batch and continuous processes.
+Solutions that offer robust performance across a wide range of culture conditions make the best bioprocessing platform choice and can support both batch and continuous processes.

 High throughput depth filtration is an effective solution on its own for low cell density applications or in combination with other harvest technology for very high cell densities.
 Scalable, easy to use and single-use formats ensure simple operation and changeout if needed.

 Bioburden control, especially within long running processes, is critical to the final drug product quality.
-Presterilized products with high thoughput and low binding, maximize yields while 0.2 µm validated membranes assure the retention of bacteria and provide a high level of particulate control securing the efficacy and life of downstream processes.
+Presterilized products with high throughput and low binding, maximize yields while 0.2 µm validated membranes assure the retention of bacteria and provide a high level of particulate control securing the efficacy and life of downstream processes.

 Multiple purification steps integrate seamlessly to deliver a streamlined purification platform that can operate as part of a traditional batch process and with other technology within an integrated continuous manufacturing process.

 Multicolumn counter current chromatography delivers high throughput and very efficient media utilization when compared to single column, batch processes.
 When coupled with single-use valve cassettes these solutions deliver highly flexible configurations for both continuous and batch processing.